arsbar24/STAT545-hw-Barton-Alistair/hw03/Assignment3.md

 ## 6 South Africa  -8.523   39964159
 ```

 As we can see, Zimbabwe had the worst change in life expectancy during the regress.
 Furthermore many of its neighbours join it near the top of the list, in fact each of the worst six changes in life expectancy are in southern Africa.
-Thus Zimbabwe is not only the worst affected, but the locus of the regress.
+Thus Zimbabwe is not only the worst affected, but the geographic centre of the regress.

 Next, we look at how the living standards in Zimbabwe have changed over time: